 Poolside Restaurant in Downtown Los Angeles

-This Spring, Chef Adrian Garcia is serving an authentic Mexican popup menu, befitting the tropical vibe at Veranda, DTLA’s urban oasis at Hotel Figueroa.
-Cocktelier Dushan Zaric has created an agave program that spotlights some of Mexico’s finest Tequila and Mezcal distillers and their unique takes on the craft.
-Mixed with house-made ingredients such as grapefruit and hibiscus cordials, and mango sangrita, the cocktails complement Chef Garcia’s cuisine.
+Chef Adrian Garcia serves an authentic Mexico City inspired menu, befitting the tropical vibe at Veranda, DTLA’s urban oasis at Hotel Figueroa.
+Featuring a bottomless mimosa brunch on weekends plus an agave program that spotlights some of Mexico’s finest Tequila and Mezcal distillers and their unique takes on the craft.
 Kick back poolside and toast this season with a fresh fruit margarita or snifter of Tequila.
 Salud y buen provecho!